Coding Invaders, an IT online academy for adults, has launched in the Indian market

 You would like to read

+Three batches already enrolled in a Data Analytics course with an average quality score of 5.0 out of 5.

-Soding Invaders is the leading online university specialised in Data analysis and Data Science with over 7000 alumni in Russia, Europe, and the US.
-Coding Invaders has been recently launched in India with their most popular and started educating students from Delhi, Chennai, Bangalore, and Mumbai.
+Coding Invaders is the leading online university specialised in Data analysis and Data Science with over 7000 alumni in Russia, Europe, and the US.
+Coding Invaders has been recently launched in India with their most popular Data Analytics course and started educating students from Delhi, Chennai, Bangalore, and Mumbai.

 Within three months, three groups enrolled in the Data Analytics course, and the average quality score is 5.0 out of 5.